Self-Tuning PID Control via a Hybrid Actor-Critic-Based Neural Structure for Quadcopter Control: Optimization

-Just note that the weights $e_p, e_i, e_d$ are externally injected into the network and will not be tuned by the optimizer.
-The designed structure is applicable to Single-Input-Single-Output (SISO) systems, while the quadcopter is a Multi-Input-Multi-Output (MIMO) system.
-Fortunately, if we assume that the states remain close to the equilibrium point, it can be divided into four independent SISO subsystems: $\phi, \theta, \psi$, and $z$, with $\phi, \theta$ being the underactuated subsystems that control $x$ and $y$ completely dependent on them.
+The proposed structure is directly applicable to Single-Input–Single-Output (SISO) systems, whereas the quadcopter is a Multi-Input–Multi-Output (MIMO) system.
+Fortunately, by assuming that the states remain close to the equilibrium point, the system can be decoupled into four independent SISO subsystems: $\phi, \theta, \psi$, and $z$.
+Among these, $\phi$ and $\theta$ are underactuated subsystems, and the translational states $x$ and $y$ are fully dependent on them.